 After a successful meeting with Miguel on Monday (May 6th), I flew back to London with a simple decision to make…I quit my job as a Senior Designer, packed a few bags, and within a few weeks, we ‘figured out’ a package for me to move to NYC.
 My goal was to stay for a year — enjoy the Big Apple, travel around and return home to rejoin the ‘typical’ career path of Senior Designer, Associate, Director, etc. If you had told me what a journey I was about to embark on — I would’ve probably laughed it off as a dream.

 This year has been one of transformation.
 Many of my friends and former colleagues have also moved on, and my time has now come.
-In the last 18 months, a lot has been written about WeWork surrounding the much-publicised failed IPO.
+In the last 18 months, much has been written about WeWork surrounding the much-publicised failed IPO.
 I sat back and watched it all unfold: talk of a TV show, the podcast, and what felt like a billion news articles.
 While there is so much talk, being an employee was super weird.
 Much of the coverage seemed to lean on the side of ‘bandwagon bashing’.
 The new leadership understandably avoided commenting on every story, which was smart.
 However, along with the high turnover of employees, it meant that the narrative came across as unfavourable and one-sided…So, it all must be true, right?

 After 7 years, I learned that the best remedy for failures is to show gratitude for your achievements.